Arkham/ectalk/talk.md

 ---

-Wasn't the syntax
+It wasn't the syntax

 ---

-Nor handling state
+It wasn't handling state

 ---

-Nor handling async
+It wasn't handling async

 ---

-It was the **revolution at any cost** mentality
+But the **revolution at any cost**

 ---

 ![](images/revolutions.png)

----

-# [fit] SSS

 ---